-Liverpool John Moores University (LJMU) works closely with local partners, often small and medium size company’s (SME’s) to ensure that important projects with a public benefit can be properly funded with help from European Structural and Investment Funding (ESIF).
+Liverpool John Moores University (LJMU) works closely with local partners, often small and medium size enterprises (SME’s) or individual local residents to ensure that important projects with a public benefit can be properly funded with help from European Structural and Investment Funding (ESIF).

-(1) European Regional Development Fund (ERDF) which supports research and innovation, small to medium sized enterprises and creation of a low carbon economy.
+(1) European Regional Development Fund (ERDF) which supports research and development, small to medium sized enterprises and creation of a low carbon economy.
 The Department for Levelling Up, Housing and Communities (DLUHC) (formerly the Ministry for Housing, Communities and Local Government (MHCLG)) administer the ERDF funds and control what data is collected and whom it is shared with.

-(2) European Social Fund (ESF) which focuses on improving the employment opportunities, promoting social inclusion and investing in skills by providing help to people needing to fulfil their potential.
+(2) European Social Fund (ESF) which focuses on improving employment opportunities and progression, promoting social inclusion and investing in skills by providing equal access to lifelong learning, helping people needing to fulfil their potential.
 The Department of Work and Pensions (DWP) administer the ESF funds and control what data is collected and whom it is shared with.

 In any ESIF project, a lead partner works to administer the funding and provide support on behalf of the Government.
 They may also work with other partners.

 As a ‘Partner’ or ‘Lead Partner’, LJMU processes (uses) personal data for this project on the strict instruction of DLUHC and/or the DWP who are the Data Controllers.
 This means they tell us what personal data to collect and how to process it.

 For more information about how the DLUHC may use and share your information in projects funded by European Regional Development Funding please see their Privacy Notice.
 You can contact the DLUHC directly at: email@example.com

 For more information about how the DWP may use and share your information in projects funded by European Social Funding please see their Personal Information Charter.
 You can contact the DWP directly at: firstname.lastname@example.org